British royal family: Media and criticism

-Royal biographer Penny Junor says that the royal family has presented itself "as the model family" since the 1930s.
-Author Edward Owen wrote that during the Second World War, the monarchy sought an image of a "more informal and vulnerable family" that had a unifying effect on the nation during instability.
-In 1992, the Princess Royal and her husband Mark Phillips divorced; the Prince and Princess of Wales separated; a biography detailing the Princess's bulimia and self-harming was published; her private telephone conversations surfaced, as did the Prince's intimate telephone conversations with his lover, Camilla Parker Bowles; the Duke and Duchess of York separated; and photographs of the topless Duchess having her toes sucked by another man appeared in tabloids.
-Historian Robert Lacey said that this "put paid to any claim to being a model of family life".
-The scandals contributed to the public's unwillingness to pay for the repairs to Windsor Castle after the 1992 fire.
+Royal biographer Penny Junor noted that the monarchy has historically cultivated an idealised domestic image, stating: "Right back to the Queen Mother, and the two little princesses, the whole idea was that the monarchy was a model family".
+According to author Edward Owen, during the Second World War the monarchy sought to project a "more informal and vulnerable family", which had a unifying effect on the nation during a period of instability.
+In 1992, a series of events undermined this image: the Princess Royal and Captain Mark Phillips divorced; the Prince and Princess of Wales separated; a biography detailing the Princess's bulimia and self-harming was published; private telephone conversations involving the Princess of Wales were leaked; intimate telephone conversations between the Prince of Wales and Camilla Parker Bowles also surfaced; the Duke and Duchess of York separated; and photographs of the topless Duchess having her toes sucked by another man appeared in tabloids.
+Historian Robert Lacey said that these developments "put paid to any claim to being a model of family life".
+The scandals contributed to public reluctance to fund repairs to Windsor Castle following the 1992 fire.
 A further "PR disaster" was the royal family's initial response to the death of Diana, Princess of Wales, in 1997.

-In the 1990s, the royal family formed the Way Ahead Group, made up of senior family members and advisers and headed by Elizabeth II, in a quest to change in accordance with public opinion.
-The wedding of Prince William and Catherine Middleton in April 2011 led to a "tide of goodwill", and by Elizabeth II's Diamond Jubilee in 2012 the royal family's image had recovered.
-A 2019 YouGov poll showed that two-thirds of British people were in favour of maintaining the royal family.
-The role and public relations of the extended royal family again came under increased scrutiny due to the Duke of York's friendship with convicted sex offenders Jeffrey Epstein and Ghislaine Maxwell, and allegations of sexual abuse, along with his unapologetic conduct in the 2019 interview about these subjects and subsequent 2021 lawsuit.
-In June 2019, the royal family, several members of which advocate for environmental causes, faced criticism after it was revealed that they "had doubled [their] carbon footprint from business travel".
+In the 1990s, the royal family established the Way Ahead Group, comprising senior family members and advisers and chaired by Elizabeth II, in an effort to adapt to public expectations.
+The wedding of Prince William and Catherine Middleton in April 2011 generated a "tide of goodwill", and by Elizabeth II's Diamond Jubilee in 2012 the family's public image had recovered.
+A 2019 YouGov poll indicated that two-thirds of Britons favoured retaining the monarchy.
+The role and public relations of the extended royal family again came under scrutiny due to the Duke of York's association with convicted sex offenders Jeffrey Epstein and Ghislaine Maxwell, allegations of sexual abuse, his widely criticised 2019 interview on the subject and the subsequent 2021 lawsuit.
+In June 2019, the family, several of whose members advocate for environmental causes, faced criticism after reports that its carbon footprint from business travel had "doubled".